Youth Entrepreneurship Programme 2018/2019

 Youth entrepreneurship is important in addressing high unemployment (approximately twice the adult rate).
 Young people are more likely to prefer self-employment than adults (OECD and the European Commission, September 2014).

-Over a 3-month period, YEP endeavors to instill an entrepreneurial mindset in youth aged 18 and above by equipping them with the required business skills and life skills to be self-sustaining members of society.
+Over a 3-month period, YEP endeavors to instill an entrepreneurial mindset in youth aged 18 and above by equipping them with life skills to be self-sustaining members of society.

 Module 1 – Onboarding Camp

 The youth’s journey begins with a stay-in introductory camp where they will be exposed to concept of entrepreneurship, and learn problem solving paradigms.

 In the second stage, the youth will undergo 2-weeks of learning, which comprise both class-based training to equip them with the necessary skills and insights to create their own business, and on-ground workplace challenges that provides real-world exposure.

 Module 3 – Kicking off the Entrepreneurial Journey